Hlavtox/ps_oldgoogleanalytics/README.md

 - Makes it's own database tables oldganalytics and oldganalytics_data.
 - Copies all data from ps_googleanalytics.
 - Copies all settings from ps_googleanalytics.
-- Disables the ps_googleanalytics.
+- Disables the ps_googleanalytics, so it doesn't measure twice.

-Then, make sure ps_googleanalytics is on 4.2.0+, switch it to GA4 with proper key and enable it.
+Then, make sure ps_googleanalytics is on 4.2.0+, switch it to GA4 with proper key and enable it again.